hmdzl001/SPS-PD/README.md

 # SPS-PD
 SPS-PD is a mod based on sprouted pixel dungeon.
 After about one year it become a different pixel dungeon game.
 With some code from other mod, I made it interesting (at least I think it is interesting) and...

-And now it is verison YearHunter.
+And now it is verison New-legend.

 Source code of original Pixel Dungeon: https://github.com/watabou/pixel-dungeon